balmha/koronet-technical-test/README.md

 This directory contains the Terraform configuration files for provisioning an AWS EKS cluster.

 - `main.tf`: The main Terraform configuration file that defines the AWS resources.
+- `main.tf`: The vpc Terraform configuration file that defines the AWS VPC resources.
 - `variables.tf`: Contains the variables used in the Terraform configuration.
 - `outputs.tf`: Defines the outputs of the Terraform configuration.